|Home||Tutorials||Animation Samples||PC Security||Links||About|

 Internet Service Providers (ISPs) are reacting painfully slow on implementing any sort of port blocking to protect their customers.
 Even those ISPs that have anti-virus email protection won't protect you from new and undiscovered threats.
 At least some ISPs now provide free firewall and/or anti-virus software to their subscribers.
 In my neck of the woods, the two big ISPs have been doing this for the last few months.
 One offers ZoneAlarm Security Suite, the other F-Secure Internet Security.

 Microsoft has been slow at implementing firewall technology in their operating system.
-Windows XP now comes with one, but any Windows operating system older than XP does not.
+Windows (XP and up) now comes with one, but any Windows operating system older than XP does not.

 There is also the problem that will not go away: Microsoft is a huge target for hackers, and they continually look for vulnerabilities in Windows software.
 It's the biggest target, since the majority of computers in the world use a Microsoft operating system.
 Another line of defense is wise.